ethanachi/api_use/README.md

-interview"-type questions, which one might expect to require extensive compositional reasoning, are surprisingly easy to solve for language models, while on the other hand, LLMs can often struggle given a less common but perfectly reasonably formulated question, instead providing answers to a more common prompt (Figure 1).
+interview"-type questions, which one might expect to require extensive compositional reasoning, are surprisingly easy to solve for language models, while on the other hand, LLMs can often struggle given a less common but perfectly reasonably formulated question, instead providing answers to a more common prompt.

-This package enables sidestepping these questions through by evaluating models on \textit{synthetic} programming problems.
+This package enables sidestepping these questions through by evaluating models on *synthetic* programming problems.
-Each of our generated problems relies upon \textbf{synthetic libraries}: end-user-defined Python libraries with no actual code definitions, merely natural-language documentation.
+Each of our generated problems relies upon **synthetic libraries**: end-user-defined Python libraries with no actual code definitions, merely natural-language documentation.

 The benchmark consists of synthetic API's: synthetic Python libraries, each of which tests various facets of reasoning in code synthesis.